 Welcome!
 I am Apurba Debnath, an MS Graduate student at UC San Francisco , specializing in Biomedical Imaging technologies.
-I am currenltly working with Prof. Sri Nagarajan, Prof. Ashish Raj in the compuational neurosciene domain with epilepsy.
-I am also working with Prof. Leo P. Sugrue on deep brain stimulation with Precision neuroimaging.
+I am currenltly working in Brain Networks Laboratory with Prof. Ashish Raj and Prof. Sri Nagarajan.

 Before joining UCSF, I worked on Brain-Computer Interface/compuatational neuroscience as a Postbacc researcher at IIT Madras, India, in collaboration with Paris Brain Institute.
 My postbacc research was focused on elucidating the underlying neural mechaninsm of BCI control to make biologically informed personalized BCI training prptocols, with Marie-Constance Corsi at Inria-Paris Brain Institute and Parul Verma at IBSE, IIT Madras.